FIRST-Tech-Challenge/fmltc/doc/design.md

 >   * repeats the following until it reaches the end of the video
 >     * reads another frame of the video
 >     * passes the new frame to each tracker and gets the new bounding box
->     * updates the tracker entity, setting the frame_number, bboxes_text, and
+>     * updates the Tracker entity, setting the frame_number, bboxes_text, and
 >       update_time fields
 >     * waits for the bounding boxes to be approved or adjusted by the client
->     * checks whether the tracker client entity indicates that the user has
+>     * checks whether the TrackerClient entity indicates that the user has
 >       pressed the stop tracking button and if so:
->       * removes the tracker id from the video entity
+>       * removes the tracker id from the Video entity
->       * deletes the tracker and tracker client entities from Cloud
+>       * deletes the tracker and TrackerClient entities from Cloud
 >         Datastore/Firestore
 >       * terminates
->     * checks whether the tracker client entity has not been updated in over
+>     * checks whether the TrackerClient entity has not been updated in over
 >       two minutes and if so:
 >       * assumes the user has closed the browser window
->       * removes the tracker id from the video entity
+>       * removes the tracker id from the Video entity
->       * deletes the tracker and tracker client entities from Cloud
+>       * deletes the tracker and TrackerClient entities from Cloud
 >         Datastore/Firestore
 >       * terminates
 >     * checks how long it has been running: